 - Depending on the surrounding terrain, the range of Licence Free radios in Kenya can vary from a few hundred meters in a built up area to a few kilometres in open ground.

 - Use licence-free radios are called PMR which stands for Personal Mobile Radio

 - 446 refers to the UHF frequency range 446MHz on which licence-free radios are permitted to operate.

 Licence-free two way radios are manufactured with the frequencies already programmed in.
-Power sources can vary, from basic models which use AA
+Power sources can vary, from basic models which use AA batteries to rechargeable units.

 Benefits of a licence-free radio

 - New digital technology has improved voice quality and performance